eepsmedia/plugins/scrambler/readme.md

 ![scrambler data](doc-art/scrambler-data-table.png)

-In our example, we used the difference of means and called it `dMeanHeights` --- and dragged it leftwards in th table.
+In our example, we used the difference of means and called it `dMeanHeights` --- and dragged it leftwards in the table.
 The CODAP formula looks like this:

 ```
 mean(Height, Gender="Male") - mean(Height, Gender="Female")
 ```

-We see how much taller boys are in the data (in our case, 5.87 cm in the mean).
+We see how much taller boys are in the actual data (in our case, 5.87 cm in the mean).
 Then we will see how much taller they are when the data have been all scrambled.
 Because the data are randomly assigned, sometimes the difference will be positive, sometimes negative (the "girls" will be taller).